-The mission of the Ph.D. program in Management is to produce individuals who shape both the academic profession and the practice of management through their excellence in research, teaching, and service.
+The mission of the Ph.D. program in Management is to prepare students to conduct cutting-edge research as a foundation for them to become productive scholars who shape both the academic profession and the practice of management through their excellence in research, teaching, and service.

-The program focuses on establishing a solid conceptual and methodological foundation that graduates can build on throughout their careers and give you the foundation you will need to be well-positioned in the global marketplace.
-The vast majority of the program experiences are designed to develop the students' research abilities, and to prepare them to communicate that research to a variety of audiences.
+The program focuses on establishing a solid conceptual and methodological foundation that graduates can build on throughout their careers.
+The vast majority of the program experiences are designed to develop the students' research abilities, and to prepare them to communicate their research to a variety of audiences.

-The demand for skilled educators is strong, and doctoral graduates from The University of Texas at Austin have enjoyed considerable placement success over the years.
+The demand for skilled educators with a solid foundation in research is strong, and doctoral graduates from The University of Texas at Austin have enjoyed considerable placement success over the years.

 If you aspire to a career as a management educator and researcher, a doctoral degree from the Texas McCombs Department of Management will give you the foundation for success.

 Our application deadline for Management is December 15th.

 The doctoral program in Management provides an opportunity for specialized study in one or more of the following areas:

 Encompasses a wide variety of topics at the individual, group, and organizational levels of analysis.
 Current faculty research interests include but are not limited to:

 - ethical decision making, ethical dilemmas in organizations